 Court rejects bid to stop Tesla felling trees for German plant

-FRANKFURT, Dec 10 (Reuters) - A German court has rejected a bid by environmentalists to halt tree cutting at Tesla's TSLA.O proposed manufacturing site near Berlin, paving the way for the electric carmaker to proceed with plans to finalise construction of its Gigafactory.
+FRANKFURT, Dec 10 (Reuters) - A German court called a halt to tree felling at the site of Tesla's TSLA.O proposed manufacturing site near Berlin, reversing a lower court ruling in a tortuous legal battle over the construction of its Gigafactory.

 Earlier this week, environmentalists went to court in the eastern city of Frankfurt an der Oder in an attempt to stop Tesla clearing a forest, arguing that cutting down more trees could endanger hibernating snakes.
 L8N2IO1OV

-The court said on Thursday it had rejected the appeal on the grounds that Tesla had taken sufficient measures to protect the reptiles by complying with requirements to capture and resettle them in an alternative habitat.
+A higher regional administrative court found in favour of the plaintiffs, who had appealed an earlier rejecting the environmentalists' arguments on the grounds that Tesla had taken sufficient measures to protect the reptiles.

+The temporary halt should allow the court to review the case on its merits before the tree felling is completed, the Brandenburg Higher Administrative Court said in a statement.

 Tesla's permission to start construction depends on a conditional approval by local authorities, who are obliged to consult environmental groups and the community.

-The regional court in Frankfurt an der Oder reviewed a complaint by environmental group NABU, which argued that snakes and sand lizards could be put at risk by Tesla's plans.
+A lower regional court in Frankfurt an der Oder earlier reviewed a complaint by environmental group NABU, which argued that snakes and sand lizards could be put at risk by Tesla's plans.

-(Reporting by Nadine Schimroszik, writing by Edward Taylor, editing by Emma Thomasson and Mark Potter)
+(Reporting by Nadine Schimroszik, writing by Edward Taylor, editing by Emma Thomasson, Mark Potter and Tom Brown)

 ((Frankfurt.Newsroom@thomsonreuters.com; +49 69 7565 1270))